jeraldrich/blog/docs/python_go_future.rst

 Python is almost like pseudocode.

-Like english.
-It makes sense immediately.
+Like english, it makes sense immediately.
 The characters and expressions used sometimes mathematical, but logic behind the meaning clear.

 Go can be used to replace existing Python projects which work just fine in 90% of cases, but you've grown to a scale in which the 10% becomes difficult to reliably service.